-Turning Ilford's highways into streets
+1 Turning Ilford's highways into streets

 Reducing the impact of vehicles and better connecting surrounding neighbourhoods for pedestrians will be vital for transforming the physical environment in Ilford.
 Winston Way will no longer form a concrete collar to the town and will instead be an attractive street fronted by new buildings on plots created by simplified junctions and crossings.
 Adopting a 'Healthy Streets' approach, the street will be accessible for all with comfortable pedestrian routes, cycle lanes and greening.
-This need not decrease the number of lanes for traffic and detailed modelling will be undertaken to test proposals as the transformation is realised on a phased basis; junction by junction.

-improving public space for pedestrians and delivering healthy streets:
+This need not decrease the number of lanes for traffic and detailed modelling will be undertaken to test proposals as the transformation is improving public space for pedestrians and delivering healthy streets: